Shell Sort

 exit(0)

-In my implementation, for a random set, the fastest numbers are the Sedgwick and Hibbard gaps.
+In my implementation, for a random set of numbers, the fastest gaps are Sedgewick and Hibbard.

 mypy

 I would also like to mention the static typing analyzer for Python 3 – mypy.
-Helps to cope with the problems inherent in languages with dynamic typing, namely, it eliminates the possibility of sticking something where it is not necessary.
+It helps to cope with the problems inherent in languages with dynamic typing, namely, it eliminates the possibility of slipping something where it shouldn’t.

 Links